Sober September Challenge – Porto Part 5

-We all like the idea of having a six pack.
+We all like the idea of having a six-pack.
 But we also like chocolate cake.

 Since I have the habit of going all the way into the rabbit hole and living on the edge, moderation for me is really hard.
-Or at least this is what I am telling myself.
+Or at least this is what I was telling myself.

 5 Reasons For Sober September

-As a digital nomad one of the hardest challenges is to deal with the fact that in theory it is friday for the rest of your life.
-So you have to be mature enough to handle your freedom.
-Something I really suck at.
+As a digital nomad, one of the hardest challenges is to deal with the fact that in theory, it is Friday for the rest of your life.
+So, you have to be mature enough to handle your freedom—something I really suck at.

 No one believes you can do it.
 Not even yourself.
 And you and your friends have very good evidence to back it up.

+Create a system of accountability.
 Make a small video on social media that you upload or give your friend 100 bucks that they can keep if you slip.

 Happiness is as much physical as it is psychological.
-Stopping consuming poison regularly will not only boost your health but also your mood.
+Stopping consuming poison regularly will boost not only your health but also your mood.

-Pete Dority’s heroin look is out.
-As I realized on this journey that the combination of port wine and Natas really made me gain some weight.
-Or to be more honest, I got a little fat here.
+Pete Dority’s heroin look is out, as I realized on this journey that the combination of port wine and Natas really made me gain some weight, or to be more honest, I got a little fat here.

-So after a solid dose of self-shaming, I thought why not use Sober September to swap bad habits with some nice ones.
-And actually get back in shape.
+So, after a solid dose of self-shaming, I thought why not use Sober September to swap bad habits with some nice ones, and actually get back in shape.

 My basketball season is going to start in two weeks, and today I realized that my zipper required a little extra pull to get my trousers closed.
 Sober September will change you pretty quick, and you will be surprised by how much people will notice.